allegroai/clearml-docs/docs/integrations/ignite.md

     reports afterwards) (default: 10).
   * `histogram_granularity` - Histogram sampling granularity (default: 50).

-1. Attach the ClearMLLogger to output handlers to log metrics:
+1. Attach the C`learMLLogger` to output handlers to log metrics:

    ```python
    # Attach the logger to the trainer to log training loss